general-CbIC/poolex/docs/guides/getting-started.md

 After the pool is initialized, you can get a free worker and perform any operations on it.
 This is done through the main interfaces `run/3` and `run!/3`.
 The functions work the same and the only difference between them is that `run/3` takes care of the runtime error handling.

+The first argument is the name of the pool mentioned above.

+The second argument is the function that takes the pid of the worker as the only parameter and performs the necessary actions.

+The third argument contains run options.
+Currently there is only one `timeout` option that tells to Poolex how long we can to wait for a worker on the call side.

 ```elixir
 iex> Poolex.start_link(:my_pool, worker_module: Agent, worker_args: [fn -> 5 end], workers_count: 1)
 iex> Poolex.run(:my_pool, fn pid -> Agent.get(pid, &(&1)) end)